BinghamtonRover/Python-Video/README.md

 # Video
 Python code to stream, send, and instrument multiple cameras on a Raspberry Pi.

-Here's a description of the python files:
+#### Python Files:

 PyCamera.py: Basic test of single camera stream in window.